Justice Department Appoints Former FBI Director Robert Mueller As Special Counsel For Russia Investigation

 Obama kept him on for two years after he was elected, and Comey was not only his assistant, but his successor.

-Say what you want (Score:2)
+Say what you want (Score:3)

 That new US Prez sitcom is better than anything I've ever watched.
 At first I was skeptical because it looked like a cheap Spin City knockoff or a weak rehash of That's my Bush, and, well, basically it is, but they really manage to spice it up and get to new heights week after week.